DanielMOliveira/shopifySite/readme.md

 ### 5. Pull the latest theme code from Shopify
 Before making any changes or commits, always pull the latest version of the theme from Shopify to ensure you are working with the most up-to-date code:
+Ensure you are in the correct theme folder:
 ```bash
 shopify theme pull --theme <THEME_ID>
 ```